-Fire Safety Over the Thanksgiving Holiday
+Exclusive Fire Safety Tips This Thanksgiving Holiday

 Top Home Security Systems Can Increase Your Home’s Worth

-How Home Security in Rochester, Syracuse & Buffalo is Increasing Home Values There are many things that we do to our homes to increase their worth, such as hardwood flooring, modern bathroom fixtures, and other types of renovations.
-But did you know that home security systems and home automation products can increase your home’s value as well?
+Top Home Security Systems in Rochester, Syracuse & Buffalo are Increasing Home Values There are many things that we do to our homes to increase their worth, such as hardwood flooring, modern bathroom fixtures, and other types of renovations.
+But did you know that the top home security systems and home automation products can increase your home’s value as well?
 Let’s take a look at the different elements of a home security system that can make your home worth more: 1.
 Smart Thermostats Anything that helps your home save energy can give your home value a boost.
 When energy is saved, energy bills are reduced.
 Most smart thermostats pay for themselves within 24 months.
 This means that a return on investment is produced for the lifetime of the thermostat.
 You can tell the thermostat to adjust the temperature at certain times during the day or control it through your mobile phone or tablet.
 2. 24/7 Security System Monitoring 24/7 monitoring is becoming more popular because it is like having a security guard at your door every single day and night.
+In fact, it is a major feature of the top home security systems.
 The rising popularity in home alarm monitoring is resulting in more professional security system installations than do-it-yourself security systems.
 This is good since do-it-yourself systems may just be an alarm with no monitoring and no way to notify you if there is an emergency.
 3. Fire and Carbon Monoxide Protection A security system can also provide you with fire and carbon monoxide protection.
 If you decide to sell your home, this is something that a potential buyer could find very appealing.
 Added protection is always a plus.
 A top security system can also be outfitted with the capability to detect flooding in the basement, which will give you a notification if a pipe bursts or a flooding event happens in your area while you’re out of town.
 4. Smart Lights Imagine being out of town and controlling your lights through your phone.
 One of the biggest pieces of advice that people receive when going out of town is to leave a light on.
 With smart lights, you can alternate lights each night to make it appear that someone is home.
 Contact An Experienced Rochester, Buffalo, and Syracuse Home Security Alarm Company At SPS Fire & Security, we want to help you increase your home value by installing a top security system within your home.
 Not only does this give you peace of mind in the way of keeping you and your family safer, but brings more value to the home in a unique way.
 To learn more, call us at 585-770-0348 for a free consultation.